-As of December 31, 2021, the Company has two reportable segments: Progressive Leasing and Vive.
+As of December 31, 2022, the Company has two reportable segments: Progressive Leasing and Vive.

-Progressive Leasing partners with traditional and e-commerce retailers, primarily in the furniture and appliance, jewelry, mobile phones and accessories, mattresses, and automobile electronics and accessories industries to offer a lease-purchase solution primarily for customers who may not have access to traditional credit-based financing options.
-It does so by offering leases with monthly, semi-monthly, bi-weekly and weekly payment models.
+Progressive Leasing partners with traditional and e-commerce retailers, primarily in the consumer residential electronics, furniture and appliance, jewelry, mobile phones and accessories, mattresses, and automobile electronics and accessories industries to offer a lease-purchase solution primarily for customers who may not have access to traditional credit-based financing options.
+It does so by offering leases with monthly, semi-monthly, bi-weekly and weekly payment frequencies.